tohas1986/openbmc/poky/documentation/bsp-guide/bsp.rst

    that additional hierarchy and the files would obviously not be able to reside in a machine-specific directory.

-Here is a specific example to help you better understand the process.
+Following is a specific example to help you better understand the process.
 This example customizes a recipe by adding a BSP-specific configuration file named ``interfaces`` to the ``init-ifupdown_1.0.bb`` recipe for machine "xyz" where the BSP layer